Azure/terraform-azurerm-avm-res-devopsinfrastructure-pool/examples/private-networking/README.md

 <!-- BEGIN_TF_DOCS -->
-# Example for Azure DevOps Managed Pools with Private Networking
+# Example of deploying DevOps Managed Pools with Private Networking

 This deploys the module with Private Networking for Azure Managed DevOps Pools.